visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

 Querying over time
 ~~~~~~~~~~~~~~~~~~

-Many of VisIt's queries can be executed for every time state in the database
+Many of VisIt's queries can be executed for every timestate in the database
 used by the queried plot.
 The results from a query over time is a Curve plot
 that plots the query results with respect to time.
 The **Query parameters**
 area contains a **Time Curve** button when the selected query can be plotted
 over time.
 Clicking the **Time Curve** button executes the selected query
-for each time state in the database used by the plot highlighted in the
+for each timestate in the database used by the plot highlighted in the
 **Plot list**.
 VisIt then creates a new Curve plot in a new vis window and
 uses the query results versus time as the curve data.